-If you can’t get enough of the salty-sweet duo, these potato chip cookies are a great choice for starring dessert at your shindig.
+If you can’t get enough of the salty-sweet duo, these potato chip cookies from baking queen Jessie Sheehan are a great choice for a starring dessert at your shindig.
 They’re also a nice way to pay homage to classic movie snacks.
 Get the Butterscotch Potato Chip Cookies recipe.

 Truffles add instant glamour but are actually surprisingly easy to make, and this rendition gets a triple dose of bright orange flavor from marmalade, Cointreau or Grand Marnier liqueur, and orange zest.
-Ooh-la-la, indeed.
+Oh, la la, indeed.
 Get our Orange Marmalade Truffles recipe.

-A couple more drink suggestions, since this is a cocktail party, after all—this one calls for some of that orange liqueur you’ll have left over from making truffles, and combines it with white wine, lemon juice, and soda water, for a fantastically refreshing sip.
+This drink calls for some of that orange liqueur you’ll have left over from making the truffles, and combines it with white wine, lemon juice, and soda water, for a fantastically refreshing sip.
 It’s a great intro to wine cocktails, and while it’s perfect for summer, there’s no reason not to sip it in winter too.
 Get our Crimean Cocktail recipe.